-Australian immigration detention consists of Immigration Detention Centres (IDC) and Alternative Places of Detention (APOD), including Immigration Residential Housing (IRH) and Immigration Transit Accommodation (ITA).
+Australian immigration detention facilities consists of immigration detention centres (IDC) and alternative places of detention (APOD), immigration transit accommodation (ITA) and places in the broader community that can be designated as places of immigration detention.
 Unaccompanied children, families with children and other vulnerable people may be placed in community placement instead of an immigration detention facility.

 People who may be placed in an immigration detention facility include: